panchalshivani04/Smart_ML_Studio/README.md

 # 🧠 Smart ML Studio

-An interactive machine learning web application built with **Python, Streamlit, and Scikit-learn** that enables users to upload datasets, preprocess data, train and compare regression and classification models, tune hyperparameters, visualize results, and generate predictions through an intuitive no-code interface.
+An interactive **Machine Learning Studio** built with **Python, Streamlit, and Scikit-learn** that enables users to upload datasets, preprocess data, train and compare regression and classification models, tune hyperparameters, visualize performance, and generate predictions through an intuitive no-code interface.

 ---